caprinux/caprinux.github.io/lawofpwn/innerworkings1/howdoescprogwork.md

 <br>

-Consider a simple C program, that takes in your name, and echos it back.
+Consider a simple C program as such.
+Let's try to figure out what it does.

 ```c
 #include <stdio.h>